tarotez/sortpipe/README.md

 10. From Matlab, execute D:\\Nana_programs_updated\\sortUtils\\MergePlx2EDs to merge spike trains and behavioral data to generate files in the directory, plxMergeEDfiles.

-11. Carry out stability analysis using the following command:
+11. Merge data by executing the following commands on a command line interface.

 cd D:\\Nana_programs_updated\\sortUtils

 MergePlx2EDs('D:\\forStabilityAnalysis_MNAME\\', 'n300122');

 (The final "\\" of the first argument is required).